icloud-photos-downloader/icloud_photos_downloader/README.md

 ## Authentication

-If your account has two-factor authentication enabled, you will be prompted for a code when you run the script.
+If your Apple account has two-factor authentication enabled, you will be prompted for a code when you run the script.

 Two-factor authentication will expire after an interval set by Apple,